kruchkamgar/React-prototypes-starter-demo-/README.md

 - Add simple interactivity using state and conditions embedded within React components

 ## Retrospective:
-Shows well, when to leave Flexbox for CSS Grid.
+When to leave Flexbox for CSS Grid.

-### Problems with Flexbox not experienced with Grid—
+#### Problems with Flexbox not experienced with Grid

   Responsive
   - Must specify items to hide (height/width and overflow property in flex box)